 Department of Defense (DOD):

-- Uses its seismic research program for support of national requirements for monitoring nuclear explosions and nuclear testing treaty compliance.
+- Manages a seismic research program supporting national security requirements for monitoring nuclear explosions and nuclear testing treaty compliance.

 - Operates the components of the GPS global navigation satellite system, which provides critical data for natural hazards monitoring and assessment.

 - Maintains the Air Force Research Laboratories seismic technologies program.

 The Seismological Society of America urges Congress to bolster the nation’s preparedness for natural disasters, promote the study of natural resources and enhance our national security by ensuring full funding for these geoscience and seismic science programs across the Federal Government.

 Approved by the SSA Board of Directors, January 2024